Nokia-Alcatel deal may force Ericsson to expand fixed line range

-STOCKHOLM Sweden's Ericsson, the world's biggest maker of mobile telecoms equipment, will probably have to expand its range of fixed line products to defend its turf following Nokia's purchase of Alcatel-Lucent.
+STOCKHOLM Sweden's Ericsson (ERICb.ST), the world's biggest maker of mobile telecoms equipment, will probably have to expand its range of fixed line products to defend its turf following Nokia's NOK1V.HE purchase of Alcatel-LucentALUA.PA.

 As the Finnish and French firms combine, Ericsson will face a much stronger competitor with a broader product offering, bigger sales and R&D clout than itself.
 It may therefore respond by buying companies to bring in fixed line technologies.